pillarjs/send/Readme.md

   It does _not_ perform internal caching, you should use a reverse proxy cache such as Varnish for this.
 If your application is small enough that it would benefit from single-node memory caching, it's small enough that it does not need caching at all ;).

-  FUD: If you're performing pointless benchmarks, before complaining first consider that node-static does not respect cache-control directives and thus responds faster, but with invalid responses, use a real cache.

 ## Debugging